-- 1. Books and other Library materials may be reserved for patrons upon request.
+- Books and other Library materials may be reserved for patrons upon request.
 Only 10 items may be requested at one time.
 Reserve materials are held for 7 days. - 2.
-Requests may be made by using the Place Request function of the online catalog.
+Requests may be made by using the Place Request function of the online catalog. - 3.

-- A library card number and library pin number are required. - 3.
 If an item is not part of the Library's collection, patrons may request that the item be purchased.
 No guarantees are made that purchase requests can or will be fulfilled.
 No more than five requests may be made per quarter.
 Requests for future titles may not be made more than 60 days in advance of publication. - 4.
-Patrons are notified of the availability of their held items via the method selected on their Patron Registration information page in the Library's ILS system. - 5.
-Items may be renewed either by returning the item to the Library, online, or by telephone.
+Patrons are notified of the availability of their held items via the method selected on their Patron Registration information page in the Library's Integrated Library System. - Items may be renewed either by returning the item to the Library, online, or by telephone.
 If there are no reserves on the item, it may be renewed up to three times.
 A patron's library card number is required for any renewals over the phone.

-Online renewals via the patron's account requires a patron's library barcode number and pin number. - 6.
-Overdue items may be renewed if the Library is contacted no later than 7 days after the original due date.
+Online renewals via the patron's account requires a patron's library barcode number and pin number.

+6. Overdue items may be renewed if the Library is contacted no later than 7 days after the original due date.
 Overdue items cannot be renewed online.